-1 Smaller depositories are those with less than \$1.417 billion in assets, and larger depositors have more than this in assets.
+Smaller depositories are those with less than \$1.417 billion in assets, and larger depositors have more than this in assets.
 While the 10% asset requirement is statutory, the 5% requirement is not and is applied somewhat differently by each FHLB.

-2 The FHLBs require full collateralization of advances to members.
+The FHLBs require full collateralization of advances to members.
 Mortgage assets accepted as collateral backing advance borrowing are monitored for collateral adequacy and quality based on the type and value of the collateral.
 Assets accepted as collateral are discounted to reflect the risks inherent to the value of these assets, such as credit, market and liquidity risks.
 The amount of collateralization required may be adjusted as conditions change to assure the advance remains satisfactorily backed by collateral pledged over the life of the advance and as the value of the collateral changes.

-program to which it must contribute at least 10% of its annual net profits.
+The FHLBs are also exempt from local, state and federal income taxes, though each is obligated to establish an affordable housing program to which it must contribute at least 10% of its annual net profits.
 These programs must be designed to provide financing for the purchase, construction or rehabilitation of owner-occupied housing for households below 80% area median income; or for the purchase, construction or rehabilitation of rental housing where at least 20% of the units are affordable and occupied by those with incomes no greater than 50% of area median income.